-On-Campus and Distance-Accessible PhD Options

-Indiana University School of Nursing (IUSON) offers both an on-campus and a distance-accessible option.
+On-Campus and Distance-Accessible PhD Options Indiana University School of Nursing (IUSON) offers both an on-campus and a distance-accessible option.
 The distance-accessible option offers bachelor's and master's prepared nurses access to our PhD program through a variety of distance technologies.
-Faculty and students use Web-based courses, video conferencing, discussion dialogues, telephone conferencing, and other emerging technologies to communicate and participate effectively via long distance.
-Courses and faculty mentoring are coupled with required two-week on-campus summer intensive sessions.
+Faculty and students use Web-based courses, video conferencing, and other emerging technologies to communicate and participate in discussions.
+Courses and faculty mentoring are coupled with a required one-week on-campus summer intensive session.
 Admission criteria and curriculum are the same for both options.